gregrickaby/nextjs-starter/README.md

 ![webpagetest-screenshot](https://dl.dropbox.com/s/mrm5nn3q2m1aams/Screen%20Shot%202020-08-21%20at%204.08.41%20PM.png?dl=0)

-If all this doesn't get your heart pumping? ¯\ _(ツ)_ /¯
+WOW! 👏🏻

 So what are you waiting for?
-Install the Best Damn Next.js Starter now and start saving time, today!
+Install the **Best Damn Next.js Starter** now and start saving time (and 💰), today!

 ---